dmauro/swift-style-guide/README.markdown

 let plusOne = ++i
 ```

+* Note: An exception is made for the range operators `...` and `..<` which should not have spaces between the operator and targets.

 ## Comments

 When they are needed, use comments to explain **why** a particular piece of code does something.
 Comments must be kept up-to-date or deleted.